groovy-training-logicmonitor/lab07/README.md

 In this exercise, you'll replace the code in **main.groovy** that uses several `for` loops to calculate the average of the odd integers from 1 to 100

+### Exercise 2.
+Reading lines from a file

+In this excercise, you'll replace the appropriate code in **main.groovy** that reads lines of a file and prints each to the screen

+### Exercise 3.
+Reading lines from a file and filtering them

+In this exercise, you'll replace the appropriate code in **main.groovy** that reads lines of a file and filters out all the words that do not have `uu` in them.

+### Exercise 4.
+Reading lines from a file and converting each line to an integer

+In this exercise, you'll replace the appropriate code in **main.groovy** that reads lines of a file, converts each line into an integer, then filters out the odd numbers, and computes the average of the even numbers

 ## Step 4.
 Committing the code